bml-research/data_analysis_bml/dnaj/dnaj_01.md

 - Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (3–6 months) is budgeted at $35,000.

 Thus, the total costs are expected to be around $50,000.

+## Sharing research materials

+To facilitate open science and support global research efforts, the newly generated vectors will be submitted to [Addgene](https://www.addgene.org/) to share these materials with the scientific community.
+By providing access to this complete DNAJC library, we aim to accelerate discoveries and collaborative studies into protein quality control and neurodegenerative diseases.

 ---